 Click on the visual to download the original document

 We are continuing our study in the Old Testament.
 Today we are learning about Elijah.
 Elijah was a prophet of God.
 King Ahab was the king of Israel in Samaria for 22 years.
 (16:29) King Ahab's wife was Jezebel.
 King Ahab was a bad king, he did more evil in God's sight than all the kings before him!
-(16:30) King Ahab worshipped the idol Baal and he made an alter for Baal in the temple of Baal in Samaria.
+(16:30) King Ahab worshipped the idol Baal and he made an altar for Baal in the temple of Baal in Samaria.
 He also made a wooden image!
 King Ahab did more to make God angry than any other king!
 (16:33)

 Elijah told King Ahab that there wouldn’t be any dew or rain, unless Elijah asked God to send rain.
 God told Elijah to go hide by the brook called Cherith.